zubayer-47/hireme-capstone/README.md

 > [OpenAI](https://platform.openai.com/api-keys) Get your API Key from the link but you must have credits to be able to use it.

-> [EmailJS](https://www.emailjs.com/) Create your account on EmailJS for free and get your API keys by following the instructions on the given link.

 Copy this and paste it in your .env or .env.local.
 ```
 CONVEX_DEPLOYMENT=